mjardemalm/Last.fm-Now-Samsung-Smart-TV/README.md

 #### Installation

-Installation onto the TV must be made in several steps and requires the [Samsung Smart TV SDK](https://www.samsungdforum.com/devtools/sdkdownload) and a web server acting as syncroniztion server.
+Installation onto the TV must be made in several steps and requires the [Samsung Smart TV SDK](https://www.samsungdforum.com/devtools/sdkdownload) and a web server acting as a syncronization server.

 1. **Configuration of the SDK IDE**